Last Updated on April 21, 2022 by Rei Garnet

 FAQ (Frequently Asked Questions)

-Should you panic if your rabbit ate a little amount of marshmallows?
+Should you panic if your rabbit eats a little bit of marshmallow?

-No. As long as your rabbit is eating the right kind of diet and you are not giving them a ton of marshmallows to snack on, then your rabbit should be fine.
+No, as long as your rabbit is eating the right kind of diet and you are not giving them a ton of marshmallows to snack on, they should be fine.

-Feeding a lot of hay would help prevent any digestive problems that might occur if your rabbit accidentally bites marshmallows.
+Feeding a lot of hay would help prevent any digestive problems that might occur if your rabbit accidentally eat some marshmallows.